-- Depending on what the issue is, a decision should be taken as to who the best person is to lead on attempting to resolve the situation informally.
-If an issue has arisen between two members in a group, then the Group Leader may be the best person supported by the Groups' Coordinator, if felt appropriate.
-For issues involving committee members it will be best for another committee member to attempt to mediate and try to find a solution.
-The initial stage requires checking with the party raising the concern as to whether they are willing to accept an informal outcome as opposed to going through a formal process. - The person(s) identified to lead on the informal stage will hold an informal discussion with all relevant parties.
+- The person(s) identified to lead on the informal stage will hold an informal discussion with all relevant parties.
 The purpose of this would be to understand the problem and hear each party's views.
-The parties may decide to put their concerns or complaints in writing, and for the sake of clarity, this is often helpful. - If there are several people involved with the complaint it may be deemed appropriate to speak with others mentioned so that as full a picture as possible is obtained. - The purpose of the informal meetings will be to seek to summarise the situation with both parties, attempting to reach a mutually satisfactory outcome, agree any changes required to ensure that the situation does not happen again and clear the air. - If it is felt that there is a case to answer but that nevertheless it is a minor issue, and all parties are willing to accept the agreed outcome, then it should be made clear that there should be no repeat of the actions/behaviour and that no further action is necessary. - If, however, it is felt by the person(s) leading on the informal stage, that the situation warrants a more formal approach or a specific course of action e.g., exclusion from an interest group; or if the person raising the complaint wishes to lodge a formal complaint, the matter should be referred, in writing, to the Chair of the Banstead u3a Executive Committee stating that this is a formal complaint.
+The parties may decide to put their concerns or complaints in writing and, for the sake of clarity, this is often helpful. - ♦ If there are several people involved with the complaint it may be deemed appropriate to speak with others mentioned so that as full a picture as possible is obtained. - The purpose of the informal meetings will be to seek to summarise the situation with both parties, attempting to reach a mutually satisfactory outcome, agree any changes required to ensure that the situation does not happen again and clear the air. - If it is felt that there is a case to answer but that nevertheless it is a minor issue and all parties are willing to accept the agreed outcome then it should be made clear that there should be no repeat of the actions/behaviour and that no further action is necessary. - ♦ If, however, it is felt by the person(s) leading on the informal stage, that the situation warrants a more formal approach or a specific course of action e.g. exclusion from an interest group; or if the person raising the complaint wishes to lodge a formal complaint, the matter should be referred, in writing, to the Chair of the u3a Committee stating that this is a formal complaint.
 This will include a summary of the complaint, any steps already taken to deal with the issue and any action that the parties involved consider necessary to resolve it.

-4.2 Formal process
+1.2.
+Formal process

-Where someone wishes to raise a formal complaint, they will be asked to put the complaint in writing providing as much information as is relevant and giving specific dates and times - where possible.
+Where someone wishes to raise a formal complaint, s/he will be asked to put the complaint in writing providing as much information as is relevant and giving specific dates and times - where possible.
 The complainant should also be asked as to what outcome they are hoping to achieve by making the complaint, for example, whether they would be prepared to accept an apology.
 Explain to the complainant that whilst their desired outcome forms part of their complaint, they need to be aware that there are no guarantees as to what the likely outcome will be.

 The committee will appoint a Trustee who acts as the designated Trustee for managing complaints.
-The committee may also contact the Third Age Trust and request support from the Regional Trustee, a Trust volunteer and/or u3a Office staff.
+The committee may also contact the Third Age Trust and request support from the Regional Trustee, a Trust volunteer and/or National Office staff.
 The committee will inform the complainant that additional support has been requested and the reasons why.